When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Most Interactive

-This set includes a book and an interactive flashlight that makes bug sounds.
-The book is a pop-up style, which is perfect for preschoolers, although kids as young as 18 months might enjoy it.
+The set includes a pop-up book and an interactive flashlight that makes bug sounds.
+Kids as young as 18 months can handle the flashlight, though it is perfect for preschoolers.

 Harry Potter and the Sorcerer’s Stone